abcdesktopio/docs/opsdocs/docs/advanced/4.4/desktop/pod.md

 - Run a command inside a desktop pod to list the variable and get the value of one of them

-Look for a desktop pod
+- Look for a desktop pod, to run shell commands

 ```bash
 NAMESPACE=abcdesktop